Jigsaw Puzzle Portfolio

-The newest entry to my portfolio is called, ‘The Way of Vice.’
+The newest entry to my portfolio is called ‘The Way of Vice.’
 It took me an entire month to complete.
 Solving this was a challenge.
 I almost didn’t have enough room on my puzzle board, with less than an inch (3 cm) on two sides.
 I started it by working the border.
 Over the course of the month, I discovered several sections in the wrong place and had to fix them.
-As it turned out, I had to do this several times with many of the pieces I thought I had properly placed.
+I had to do this several times with many of the pieces I thought I had properly placed.

 I then tried working the blue field, which I figured would be easy.
 Wrong!
-The pieces were so similar, that it was almost impossible to figure out which went where.
-With fifteen hundred pieces in a pile, I decided to work it elsewhere.
+The pieces were so similar that it was almost impossible to figure out which went where.
+With fifteen hundred pieces in a pile, I worked it elsewhere.

 Yesterday, I put in the last piece.
 Whew, it was done.
 I had so much fun solving it.

 This puzzle is not a mermaid.
 Oh, my!
 What came over me?
 I liked the scene, so I bought it.
-Even then, it was on backorder for several weeks.
+Even then, it was on back order for several weeks.
 I had run out of new mermaid puzzles.
 I even reworked one I had solved before, finding to somewhat easy.
 I’m finding it difficult to find interesting mermaid puzzles.
-The ones that I do find, they usually come from China.
+The ones that I find usually come from China.
 Coming from overseas during a global pandemic is a challenge.
 I have zero control on how quickly they ship and tracking is spotty at best.
-However, since they are my favorite subject, I went ahead and bought them, crossing my fingers.
-Ever so slowly, they appear unannounced at my door every week or so.
+However, since they are my favorite subject, I bought them, crossing my fingers.
+Ever so slowly, they appear unannounced at my door every week.

 On to the next one.